 The number of Shares held as Treasury Shares cannot at any time exceed ten per cent.
 (10%) of the total number of issued Shares.
-Any shares in excess of this limit shall be disposed of or cancelled in accordance with Section 76K of the Companies Act within six (6) months or such further periods as the Registrar of Companies may allow.
+Any shares in excess of this limit shall be disposed of or cancelled in accordance with Section 76K of the Companies Act within six (6) months or such further periods as ACRA may allow.